 - Attending local and national musical theater performances, and watching them on video, made up the early part of these credits (along with, of course, talking about what we saw and how it worked.)

-- Starting her junior year and continuing heavily in her senior year, Ashar began to get involved with several different local theater organizations.
-She’s taken a stage-combat class, participated in a monthlong Halloween attraction at our local baseball stadium, served on set and props crews, and acted in a number of plays.
-As she sometimes spent 3 to 4 hours a night, 5 nights a week, at the theater for months at a time, the credit hours added up fast!
+- Starting his junior year and continuing heavily in his senior year, Ashar began to get involved with several different local theater organizations.
+He’s taken a stage-combat class, participated in a monthlong Halloween attraction at our local baseball stadium, served on set and props crews and acted in a number of plays.
+As he sometimes spent 3 to 4 hours a night, 5 nights a week, at the theater for months at a time, the credit hours added up fast!

 Film and Photography Studies – 1 credit

 Course description: Detailed study of the art of film and photography, including creating and editing

 - Ashar developed a huge interest in this area that started with wanting to modify and edit photos for his Norman Reedus fan account on Instagram, where he learned about different kinds of filters, color balancing and more.